Abstract Integration in Net Convergence Structures: Lebesgue Type Integrals in Net Convergence Structures.

 Let $f: \Omega \rightarrow X$ be a Pavlakos integrable function on $\Omega$.
 Then, $f$ is $S^{*}$-partition integrable on $\Omega$ and the two integrals agree. \end{corollary}

 Related arguments can be made for the Sion integral in the place of the $S^{*}$-partition integral, but they are similar, so we will not state them.

 One interesting aspect of the discussion from now on is, then, to connect net-approximation (Lebesgue) type integrals to the Pavlakos' one in an attempt to relate them to the Riemmanian approach.
-As real measurable non-negative functions $f: \Omega \rightarrow \mathbb{R}^{+}$ are strongly measurable in the sense of Böchner (see \cite{dinculeanustochastic}), and thus can be approximated uniformly by a sequence of increasing elementary functions (see again \cite{dinculeanustochastic}), we may use the monotone convergence theorem of Maitland-Wright \cite{wrightintegralmeasure} and the device of decomposing a function into negative and positive parts to prove:
+As real (Borel) measurable functions $f: \Omega \rightarrow \mathbb{R}$ are strongly measurable in the sense of Böchner (see \cite{dinculeanustochastic}), and thus can be approximated uniformly by a sequence of increasing elementary functions (see again \cite{dinculeanustochastic} and \cite{monteirodissertação} for a study of how uniform convergence in the usual sense, for real functions, is equivalent to ours), we may use the monotone convergence theorem of Maitland-Wright proved in \cite{wrightintegralmeasure} and the device of decomposing a function into negative and positive parts to prove:

-\begin{proposition} Let $f: \Omega \rightarrow \mathbb{R}$ be a Maitland-Wright integrable function on $\Omega$, then it is Pavlakos integrable on $\Omega$ and the two integrals agree. \end{proposition}
+\begin{proposition} [Maitland-Wright Integrable Function is Pavlakos Integrable] Let $f: \Omega \rightarrow \mathbb{R}$ be a Maitland-Wright integrable function on $\Omega$, then it is Pavlakos integrable on $\Omega$ and the two integrals agree. \end{proposition}